menu

 Because of many things, Rye Brook is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rye Brook really has some of the features that families look for when choosing a good community to raise children.
 Is Rye Brook perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small village, Rye Brook has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Rye Brook, a lot of people use the train to get to work every day though Rye Brook is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in Rye Brook is English.
 Other important languages spoken here include Spanish and Chinese.